 Pexelizumab is a humanized, single chain antibody that has been shown to block complement activity for up to 4-10 hours after a single injection at the doses tested, and for approximately 24 hours with a continuous infusion, and is designed for the treatment of acute inflammatory conditions.
-The FDA has granted "Fast Track" status for the development of pexelizumab in CPB and in connection with angioplasty following AMI.
-Fast Track designation provides for potentially expedited product development and eligibility for accelerated FDA review of BLAs.
-We, along with our collaborator P&G, are working to develop and commercialize pexelizumab.
+We have studied pexelizumab in Phase III trials for two indications: patients undergoing coronary artery bypass graft (CABG) surgery with cardiopulmonary bypass (CPB) and patients undergoing angioplasty, a procedure for opening up narrowed or blocked arteries that supply blood to the heart, following an acute myocardial infarction (AMI), or heart attack.
+The status of those two programs is described below, see "Clinical Trials-Coronary Artery Bypass Graft Surgery" and "Clinical Trials-Acute Myocardial Infarction".
+The pexelizumab trials are conducted in collaboration with Procter & Gamble Pharmaceuticals.
 Please also read the section entitled "Strategic Alliance with Procter & Gamble".